 Whether it's once in a blue moon or an annual event, getting your entire extended family together in one place can be a true logistical feat.
 If you're part of the planning committee, you will need to send out that all-important invite.
 Before you whip out the fancy quill or pop open the keyboard, take a few prep steps and consider your audience.
 And remember: Penning just the right invitation not only gives your relatives an incentive to attend, but also all the information they need to mark their calendars for the big event.

-Grab their attention with an appropriate opening paragraph that gives them reasons to attend.
+Grab their attention with an appropriate opening paragraph that gives them a reason to attend.
 Discuss a family memory or accomplishment.
 Perhaps you could say, "Remember eating Grandma's apple pie with all your favorite cousins?
 Come do it again at this year's reunion!" or "Kudos to our family graduates!
 See them before they head off to college."
 Whatever your enticement, be both bold and brief.